FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/software/2025-01-30-discordsrv.md

 6. Set the "Install Link" to "None".

+7. Scroll down to "Default Install Settings".

+8. Add the "Bot" scope to the Guild Install settings.

-7. Click on "**Save Changes**{: .green }" at the bottom of the page.
+9. Click on "**Save Changes**{: .green }" at the bottom of the page.

-8. On the left, navigate to the "Bot" tab.
+10. On the left, navigate to the "Bot" tab.

-9. Under "Authorization Flow" toggle the "Public Bot" option to off.
+11. Under "Authorization Flow" toggle the "Public Bot" option to off.

-10. Under the "Privileged Gateway Intents" section, enable "Server Members Intent" and "Message Content Intent".
+12. Under the "Privileged Gateway Intents" section, enable "Server Members Intent" and "Message Content Intent".

 ### Adding to Your Server: